stalela/stalela-docs/docs/00-overview/glossary.md

 Adapter for a payment rail (Zimswitch, OPPWA, USDC/Algorand).
 Translates canonical transfers into rail-specific requests.

 **GL (General Ledger)**
 The book of record.
-Storo Ledger service maintains the general ledger.
+Stalela Ledger service maintains the general ledger.

 **Glossary**
 This file.
 Shared terms and definitions.